ayesha863/Motion-IQ_SolosApp_Glasses/README.md

 ---

-## 📱 Solos Smart Glasses App Setup
+### **📱 5.
+Solos Smart Glasses App Setup**

-* Install the Solos app on your smart glasses (via Android Studio or APK).
+Install the Solos mobile app on your smartphone (via Android Studio or APK).

-* Configure the following inside the app:
+Pair your Solos smart glasses with your smartphone via Bluetooth.

+Inside the app, configure the following settings:

-  * RabbitMQ Server IP
+RabbitMQ Server IP

-  * Port: `5672`
+Port: 5672

-  * Username: `test`
+Username: test

-* Select which sensors from the glasses you want to stream.
+Select which sensors from the glasses you want to stream.

-* Check `sendDataService.java` for credential configs.
+Check sendDataService.java for credential configurations.

 ---